Reheating Instructions

 Your food has been fully cooked and simply needs to be reheated.

-Most foods can be reheated in the oven at 350°F. Heating times will vary depending on the density and quantity of food.
+Heating times will vary depending on the density and quantity of food.

 - Light foods such as spinach puffs, stuffed mushrooms, or mini crab cakes will usually take about 15–25 minutes.